 BTEC Level 3 qualification in an Engineering/Technology subject with at least Distinction Merit Grade (achieved or predicted).

 For the Chartered Manager Degree Apprenticeship:

-Aimed at young people with at least 4 GCSE A*-C (new 9 to 4) grades including; Mathematics, English Language and studied A Levels or a vocational qualification such as a BTEC.
+Aimed at young people with at least 4 GCSE A*-C (new 9 to 4) grades including; Mathematics, English Language and studied A-Levels or a vocational qualification such as a BTEC.
 Prior work experience would be considered on a case by case basis.

-Duration of Apprenticeship is 4 Years.
+The duration of the Apprenticeship is 4 Years.